Frequently asked questions

-If English is not your first language or you not from majority English-speaking countries recognised by UK Visas and Immigration (these include UK, Ireland, USA, Canada, Australia, and New Zealand), you will be required to supply test certificates stating that your proficiency in English achieves a minimum score.
+If English is not your first language, or you are not from a majority English-speaking country recognised by UK Visas and Immigration (these include UK, Ireland, USA, Canada, Australia, and New Zealand), you will be required to supply test certificates stating that your proficiency in English achieves a minimum score.
 Full details of the test certificates accepted and the score level required can be found in the Application Guide.
 We require you to meet the standard level score.
 While you do not need to have met this requirement in order to submit an application, you will be required to meet it prior to admission.
 Candidates for whom English is not their first language, but who are fluent in English, can apply for exemption from this requirement.
 Exemption may be given if the candidate has been educated at an English-medium University for at least three years and shows clear evidence of fluency at interview and in written work.

 Yes.
 Funding is available for D.Phil (PhD) students.
 We offer full funding for four years for DPhil students through our Departmental Prize Studentships.
 To be considered for funding you must apply by the early December deadline.
 You can read more about fees and funding options.
 All nationalities are eligible to be considered for funding.

 We are often asked to provide such a letter to students who need it for an application for external funding/fellowships/bursaries etc. We are unable to send out an offer letter until we have received a formal application.
 However an application can be made at any time and an offer letter provided promptly, following an interview, if the application is successful.
 You should identify and contact a potential supervisor and contact us before submitting an application.
 The application should be made online.

 No. All our students are inititally full time and resident in Oxford for at least the minimum of six terms.
 Students have the option of switching to part time if, for example, they acquire new caring/parental responsibilities.